nradhesh/ECOM-BUSY/readme.md

-# ECOM-READY -- Springboot
+# ECOM-BUSY -- Springboot

-**ECOM-READY** is a full-stack e-commerce application.
+**ECOM-BUSY** is a full-stack e-commerce application.
 It consists of two main components:

 1. **Backend**: Developed using Spring Boot with an H2 in-memory database for persistence.
 2. **Frontend**: Built using React and styled with Bootstrap.